Arkajyoti10/Client-profitability-analytics/README.md

 # Client-profitability-analytics
-SQL + Python analysis of client-level profitability for a professional services firm - modeling fee realization, staffing cost, and margin drag to flag underprice engagements and prioritize high-value clients.
+This project analyzes client-level profitability for a professional services firm, going beyond top-line revenue to answer the question that actually drives business decisions: which clients are we truly making money on, once staffing cost, fee discounting, and overhead are factored in?

+Using a synthetic dataset modeled on real audit/advisory engagement economics — negotiated fixed fees, staff time entries, billing vs. cost rates, and quarterly overhead allocation — the project builds a full profitability pipeline: SQL to roll up granular time-entry data to the client level, Python to calculate margin and segment clients into a profitability matrix, and an Excel model as the final auditable deliverable.
+The goal is to identify underpriced engagements, quantify margin drag from heavy discounting, and recommend where the firm should reprice, scale back, or double down.